 How do we get started?

-First you should contact our firm either by phone (602) 456-0071 or by e-mail at email@example.com.
-Ellis or another lawyer will discuss your proposed organization with you and determine whether it qualifies for exemption.
-If we believe your project can qualify and agree to represent you, you will need to sign an engagement letter confirming your understanding of the work we will perform on your behalf and the fees for our services as well as pay our one half of our flat fee in advance.
+First you should contact our firm either by phone (602) 456-0071 (Phoenix) 206.566.7527 (Seattle) or by e-mail at firstname.lastname@example.org.
+A lawyer will discuss your proposed organization with you and determine whether it qualifies for exemption.
+If we believe your project can qualify and agree to represent you, you will need to sign an engagement letter confirming your understanding of the work we will perform on your behalf and the fees for our services as well as pay our our flat fee in advance.
 If your organization needs more time to raise start-up funds, we can divide the project into several stages.
 Once we have accepted the representation, we will send you a questionnaire designed to gather the specific information we will need to prepare all of the documentation required to turn your dreams into reality.

 How long does it take to prepare the documents?

-Once we have received the completed client questionnaire detailing the your plans with respect to the proposed organization, it can take two to three weeks to prepare a completed draft that is ready to file with the IRS.
-Rush services are available but will add to flat fee quote.
+Once we have received the completed client questionnaire detailing the your plans with respect to the proposed organization, it can take three to four weeks to prepare a completed draft that is ready to file with the IRS.
+Rush services are available but will add to the flat fee quote.

 Are Costs In Addition To The Fixed Fee?

 Clients are also responsible for the fee to file and publish the articles of incorporation in their state, typically $100-500, and for the IRS filing fee.
 The IRS filing fee is currently $850 if your organization expects to receive revenues of $10,000 or more per year.
 If your annual revenue is expected to be less than $10,000 the IRS filing fee is $400.
+If your organization qualifies to file Form 1023-EZ, the filing fee is $275.
 Occasionally, we will charge for other expenses such as overnight mail delivery if you request it.
 We do not routinely charge for copies, phone calls or other routine administrative expenses for flat fee engagements.
 These are all included in the flat rate for the start-up package.

 How Long Does The Process Take Once We Provide The Requested Information?